awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 This error occurs when you try to use a function that Athena doesn't support\.
 For a list of functions that Athena supports, see [Presto Functions in Amazon Athena](presto-functions.md) or run the `SHOW FUNCTIONS` statement in the Query Editor\.
 You can also write your own [user defined function \(UDF\)](querying-udf.md)\.
 For more information, see [How do I resolve the "function not registered" syntax error in Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-syntax-function-not-registered/) in the AWS Knowledge Center\.

+### GENERIC\_INTERNAL\_ERROR Exceptions<a name="troubleshooting-athena-generic-internal-error"></a>

+`GENERIC_INTERNAL_ERROR` exceptions can have a variety of causes, including the following:
++ **GENERIC\_INTERNAL\_ERROR: null** – You might see this exception under either of the following conditions:
+  + You have a schema mismatch between the data type of a column in table definition and the actual data type of the dataset\.
+  + You are running a `CREATE TABLE AS SELECT` \(CTAS\) query with inaccurate syntax\.
++ **GENERIC\_INTERNAL\_ERROR: parent builder is null** – You might see this exception when you query a table with columns of data type `array`, and you are using the OpenCSVSerDe library\.
+The OpenCSVSerde format doesn't support the `array` data type\.
++ **GENERIC\_INTERNAL\_ERROR: Value exceeds MAX\_INT** – You might see this exception when the source data column is defined with the data type `INT` and has a numeric value greater than 2,147,483,647\.
++ **GENERIC\_INTERNAL\_ERROR: Value exceeds MAX\_BYTE** – You might see this exception when the source data column has a numeric value exceeding the allowable size for the data type `BYTE`\.
+The data type `BYTE` is equivalent to `TINYINT`\. `TINYINT` is an 8\-bit signed integer in two’s complement format with a minimum value of \-128 and a maximum value of 127\.
++ **GENERIC\_INTERNAL\_ERROR: Number of partition values does not match number of filters** – You might see this exception if you have inconsistent partitions on Amazon Simple Storage Service\(Amazon S3\) data\.
+You might have inconsistent partitions under either of the following conditions:
+  + Partitions on Amazon S3 have changed \(example: new partitions were added\)\.
+  + The number of partition columns in the table do not match those in the partition metadata\.

+For more detailed information about each of these errors, see [How do I resolve the error "GENERIC\_INTERNAL\_ERROR" when I query a table in Amazon Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-generic-internal-error/) in the AWS Knowledge Center\.

 ### Number of matching groups doesn't match the number of columns<a name="troubleshooting-athena-number-of-matching-groups-doesnt-match-the-number-of-columns"></a>

 This error occurs when you use the [Regex SerDe](regex-serde.md) in a CREATE TABLE statement and the number of regex matching groups doesn't match the number of columns that you specified for the table\.
 For more information, see [How do I resolve the RegexSerDe error "Number of matching groups doesn't match the number of columns" in Amazon Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/regexserde-error-athena-matching-groups/) in the AWS Knowledge Center\.